manikcloud/ai-learning-path/Session-8-MCP-Visual-Examples/PREREQUISITES.md

 # 📋 Prerequisites Setup Guide for MCP Session

-## 🎯 Complete Setup Checklist
+## 🎯 Simple Setup Checklist

-Follow this guide step-by-step to ensure your system is ready for the MCP learning session.
+Follow this guide to get your system ready for the MCP learning session.

-## 🐳 Docker Installation & Configuration
+## 🐳 Docker Installation

 ### Ubuntu/Debian Systems:
 ```bash